sachin2288/tic-tat-toe---c/README.md

 🛠️ Found a bug?
 Open an issue.
 🎨 Have an idea for improvement?
 Submit a pull request.

-📜 License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it as per the license terms.
-See the LICENSE file for details.

 🌟 Acknowledgments
 SDL2 Library: For making graphics programming intuitive.